Circle of Life Hospice Staff

 Chief Clinical Officer

-Diya LeDuc joined Circle of Life in 2007 and has served as a Director in Clinical Services since 2009.
-She has worked with individuals and families suffering from grief, loss, and trauma for the last 20 years with additional focus on program development.
-Diya participated in a research study and co- authored the first edition of Forensic Evaluation of Children.
+Diya LeDuc joined Circle of Life in 2007 and serves as Chief Clinical Officer.
+She has worked with individuals and families suffering from grief, loss, and trauma for over 20 years with additional focus on program development.
+Diya participated in a research study and co-authored the first edition of Forensic Evaluation of Children.
 This protocol is research based and has been adopted by Children’s Centers across the country.
 Diya also worked as a lead in implementing and further developing a Mother’s Advocate Program which was designed to support the primary caregivers during the investigative process.
 This program is now called the Family Advocate program and has also been adopted across the country.
 She received her Bachelor of Arts degree in Psychology and Family and Child Development from Auburn University and her Master of Social Work from the University of Alabama.
 Diya is a licensed, certified social worker with an additional certification in Hospice and Palliative Care.

 Chief Financial Officer

 Ryan joined Circle of Life in 2008 as a member of the Board of Directors and as a staff member in 2009.
 Prior to joining Circle of Life, he served as Vice President for Lightning Electric, Inc. and as a Project Manager for Nabholz Construction.
 Ryan’s multi-industry experience has provided Circle the needed expertise for growth and expansion of services and facilities.
 He received his Bachelor of Science in Business Administration from the University of Arkansas and later completed his M.B.A. from his Alma Mater.